bekk/bekk-christmas/post/functional/arrow-in-kotlin-in-progress.md

 calendar: functional
 post_year: 2020
 post_day: 15
-title: Error Handling in Kotlin without Exceptions
+title: Error Handling in Kotlin Without Exceptions
 ingress: "In this article, we compare error handling methods in Kotlin;
   specifically: exceptions, `Either`, and `Result`."
 description: ""